-Synopsis: This is a great way to introduce the basics of volleyball play to new players and can be very useful in working with teams on positioning and movement.
+Synopsis: This is a great way to introduce the basics of volleyball play to new players.
+It can also be very useful working with teams on positioning and movement.

-Age/Skill Level: This game is suitable for beginners and lower to intermediate level teams.
+Age/Skill Level: This game is suitable for beginners and lower level teams.

 Requirements: Court, two teams of players.
 This game does not require a proper net, just a rope or something else strung at an appropriate height.